elisaj1317/GameExchange/README.md

 **Required Must-have Stories**

-* User can login
+* User can log in and log out of their account
-* User can register a new account
+* User can sign up to create a new account using Parse authentication
-* User can view snacks that are up for exchange
+* User can view games that are up for exchange in the home page
-* User can create a snack request
+* User can create and post a new game trading request
 * User can agree to a posted exchange

 **Optional Nice-to-have Stories**

+* User Profiles
-* User can view snack requests they have made
+  * User can view game requests they have made
+  * User can edit or delete existing requests
+* User can see game requests they can fulfill on the home page
-* User can search for snacks
+* User can search for game
+* User can filter home page by category and/or gaming platform
 * User can leave a review on another user
 * User can use location to search for trade spots
-* User can chat with other users to make offers
+* User can chat with other users to make offers or talk about trade spots

 ### 2. Screen Archetypes